Table of contents

 Working in the UK with a Student Visa

-You will be able to use this visa to work in the UK, both throughout your course and for the four-month period while it remains valid afterwards.
+You will be able to use this visa to work in the UK subject to the stipulated Visa conditions, both throughout your course and for the four-month period while it remains valid afterwards.
 You will be able to work full-time on this temporary basis after your studying has been completed.

 Working in the UK with a Graduate Visa

-The graduate route visa is designed mainly for students from an international scholarship agency, or international students.
-This visa would be applicable if the applicant wanted to work in the UK for two years (three for PhD students), after completing their degree course qualification.
+The Graduate visa route is designed mainly international students or students from an international scholarship agency.
+This visa would be applicable if the applicant wanted to work in the UK for two years (three years for PhD students), after completing your qualifying UK degree course qualification.

 In order to work in the UK under the graduate route visa you will have to fit certain criteria;

-• You must have successfully completed your degree/ qualification
+- You must have successfully completed your UK degree/ qualification

 Can I work while waiting for a Graduate visa?